fabric8io/fabric8/docs/console.md

     $ kube list services | grep hawtio hawtio-service                          name=hawtioPod      172.121.17.3        8080

 So now in this case you can open the console at [http://172.121.17.3:8080](http://172.121.17.3:8080).
 The actual IP address may vary based on your installation.
-(We will use DNS names soon instead)
+(We will use DNS names soon instead.)

-Note that if you use the [single command installer](http://fabric8.io/v2/openShiftDocker.html#run-openshift-v3-using-docker) then a browser window with the console should open automatically
+Note that if you use the [single command installer](http://fabric8.io/v2/openShiftDocker.html#run-openshift-v3-using-docker) then a browser window with the console should open automatically.

 ### Using Jube